 “I think there’s a lot of speech out there that people just don’t like,” Steinbaugh said.
 “Human instinct is to try and suppress the speech that we find abhorrent ….
 A lot of people have their own individual lines that they think that speech should not cross, but it’s not the government that gets to draw those lines.”

-Zachary Berg from the Texas Attorney General’s Office, who serves as counsel for the defendants Board of Regents and President Mark A. Welsh III, said they believe that the A&M rules on expressive activity on campus don’t allow for a drag show in Rudder Theater.
-Berg was joined by Marc Csoros in court for counsel, and Ryan Kercher is also listed as counsel.
+Zachary Berg from the Texas Attorney General’s Office, who serves as counsel for the Board of Regents and President Mark A. Welsh III, said they believe A&M’s rules on expressive activity on campus don’t allow for a drag show in Rudder Theater.
+Marc Csoros joined Berg in court for counsel, and Ryan Kercher is also listed as counsel.

 “The restriction on the drag shows is purely on conduct,” Berg said.
 “The Board laid out a five-factor test in the resolution that has only to do with conduct.
 You don’t need to know anything about viewpoint, know anything about how they feel about gender expression even.
 You can judge it purely based on conduct.”